chakane3/DSA/java/DivideAndConquer/README.md

 A basic approach to this implementing a binary search algorithm.
 One assumption we will make is that our list is ordered.
-One thing to notice abut this algrithm below is that our sample si.ze gets smaller
+One thing to notice abut this algrithm below is that our sample size gets smaller

 ```java
 public static boolean binarySearch(int[] arr, int target) {